krizkontrolz/Home-Assistant-nextion_handler/widget_ui/README.md

   * All controls relevant to the current light are immediately available irrespective of the current color mode, or whether the light is off (which allows making some changes faster than the HA UI approach).
   * Long pressing on the color wheel will switch the light to a supported white/color_temperature mode.
 (This is mainly useful for RGBW bulbs that don't have color_temperature control).
   * Long pressing the icon in the top right corner will force the bulb off.
 (This is a useful fix when toggling fails, such as when some lights in a group get out of sync with their registered state in Home Assistant.)

+* **🔹 Media Player Popup -** provides full control of media players:
+  * Controls for Volume, Mute, Power, Play, Pause, Forward, Back, and Select Source.
+  * Shows information on current state, media/track information, and track position and duration (if available for device).

+* **🔹 Climate Control Popup -** provides full control of HVAC devices:
+  * Temperature controls for devices both with single set points and those which set the targets as a range with lower and upper bounds.
+For devices that set a temperature range, the set point will show in blue for the lower bound and red for the upper bound - tap the temperature value to toggle between which set point you want to view and adjust.
+  * Humidity slider (for devices with this feature).
+  * Icon buttons for controlling the four main HVAC modes.
+(Long pressing the buttons gives access to less common modes, such as drying - see the gesture indicator when you long press the buttons).
+  * Selector controls for preset modes, fan modes and swing modes.
+Use the arrows to cycle forwards and backwards (in multiple steps) through the available options.
+Press and hold the text describing the current mode to directly select an option by its numbered position in the available list of options.
  * **🔹 Notifications -** allows reading and dismissing Home Assistant persistent_notications.
    * 'Notifications' is a special type of Widget card because it uses _all_ the entities in the domain, not just a single notifiction entity.
    * Enter `entity: persistent_notification.all` to create a notifications UI card (then customise it as you wish).